West Nile Virus Surveillance

 Updated case counts are available every Wednesday during WNV season.
 Data from previous years is updated annually.

 The graphs below have the following common features including: interactive legend, a scrollbar (when applicable) to navigate the data, zoom in, zoom out, download graph data, annotate graph and export graph as an image.

 Other Arboviruses and Mosquito Species of Interest

-As of July 17, 2019 there have been no reported equine cases of Eastern Equine Encephalitis (EEEV), with two each from LGL and SUD, and one from THB.
+As of September 5, 2019 there has been five reported equine cases of Eastern Equine Encephalitis (EEEV), with two each from LGL and SUD, and one from THB.
 There have been no reports of EEEV positive mosquito pools or human cases.

 - Culiseta melanura is an important mosquito vector in the transmission cycle of EEEV as it is responsible for amplifying the virus in the bird population.